letoram/arcan/src/tools/waybridge/README.md

 The build-scripts will download additional protocol specifications from the wayland-protocols repository the first time the build is setup.
 If there's no internet connection at that time, build will fail.

+Use
+===
+There are two ways of running arcan-wayland.
+One is as a background service by simply invoking:

+        arcan-wayland

+This will create a wayland server listening on the default (0) wayland display that clients try if there is no control environment set.
+By default, this does not include 'Xwayland' which would allow X clients to connect as wayland ones, but it can be enabled like this:

+        arcan-wayland -xwl

+The other mode is to run arcan-wayland in a 'single-client exec wrapper' mode.
+This is safer and allows for better separation, at the cost of slightly higher memory use:

+        arcan-wayland -exec weston-terminal

+This mode attempts to set any toolkit specific environment options that might be needed.
+This way of running single clients works for X clients as well:

+        arcan-wayland -xwl -exec xterm

+The same caveat applies with the -xwl approach, both the wayland layer and the Xorg layer and the meta- Xorg window manager will be run as separate processes per client.

 Hacking
 ====